canonical/wordpress-k8s-operator/README.md

 For details on using Kubernetes with Juju [see here](https://juju.is/docs/kubernetes), and for details on using Juju with MicroK8s for easy local testing [see here](https://juju.is/docs/microk8s-cloud).

-To deploy the charm and relate it to the [Maria K8s charm](https://jaas.ai/u/charmed-osm/mariadb-k8s) within a Juju Kubernetes model:
+To deploy the charm and relate it to the [MariaDB K8s charm](https://jaas.ai/u/charmed-osm/mariadb-k8s) within a Juju Kubernetes model:

     juju deploy cs:~charmed-osm/mariadb-k8s